Home

 left click for larger picture

-Entrance passage, note shot hole on right
+entrance passage, note shot hole on right

 left click for larger picture

-Walls built by miners in Six Mile Tunnel
+walls built by miners in Six Mile Tunnel

 left click for larger picture